Automated Code Review with Claude Code, Playwright, and Notion (MCP)

 # File modified: **/Users/juan.nunez/.claude.json** [project: /Users/juan.nunez/Desktop/vue-project]

-This is crucial because, if you notice, it indicates where it saved the MCP server information: .claude.json
+This is vital because, if you notice, it indicates where it has saved the installed MPC server information: .claude.json of my user directory, that is, user scope.
+This way I will be able to use Playwright in any project.

-Connecting Notion with Claude Code (Remote)
+2. Connect Notion with Claude Code (Remote)

 {